nimblance/dvspharmaceuticalscom/replit.md

 - Navy blue color scheme matching DVS Pharma logo
 - Company identity: "We say what we think, we do what we say"
 - Clean, trustworthy design befitting international partnerships
-- Integrated Team section with Leadership Team and Advisory Board (visually separated but not isolated)
+- Unified "Who We Are" section with all team members and LinkedIn contact links
+- No separate Contact section (removed per user request)

 ## Technical Notes
 - Logo asset: `attached_assets/image_1763489958984.png` (DVS Pharma official logo)